GLOBAL MARKETS-Shares up on "fiscal cliff" optimism; yen tumbles on Japan vote

 By Angela Moon

-NEW YORK, Dec 17 (Reuters) - Global shares rose on Monday, supported by signs of tentative progress on negotiations over the U.S. "fiscal cliff," while a win by Japan's conservative Liberal Democratic Party lifted the dollar to a 20-month high against the yen.
+NEW YORK, Dec 17 (Reuters) - Global shares advanced on Monday, bolstered by signs of tentative progress on negotiations over the U.S. "fiscal cliff," while a win by Japan's conservative Liberal Democratic Party lifted the dollar to a 20-month high against the yen.

 The biggest moves of the day came in the currency market following a landslide election victory for Japan's LDP on Sunday, which opened the way for a shift in economic strategy in an effort to lift the world's third-largest economy out of recession.